20kdc/reimagined-pancake/Reference/2_Classes/Tilemap.md

 That said, I only know of this limit from observation of it's output, and thus it may not be reliable.

-Regarding the 48 autotiles, each autotile image can be divided into 96x128 animation frames, each looking like this:
+Regarding the 48 autotiles, each autotile image can be divided into either 1 or 4 96x128 animation frames, each looking like this:

     A | |B